brianbaso/free-speech/README.md

 </p>

 ## What is it?
 Free Teach is a lecture series club where like-minded individuals get together to teach and learn.
-At a club meeting, everyone is required to prepare a lecture that spans from ten to thirty minutes.
+At a club meeting, a select few are required to prepare a lecture that spans from ten to thirty minutes.
 After each lecture, time will be allotted for questions and debate.
 Free Teach meetings provide a healthy and civil environment for discussing any ideology, philosophy, or doctrine.
 Participants will be challenged on their views or beliefs, but never their character for having controversial opinions.

 ## What is the purpose?
 The purpose of Free Teach meetings are to spread new ideas and to change perspectives on current ones.